 9. Her portraits have multiple meanings

-Her selves came under many guises, from her Mexican national pride to more symbolical portrayals, with animals for example.
+Her selves took on many guises, from her Mexican national pride to more symbolical portrayals, with animals for example.
 In her 1938 “Self-portrait with Monkey”, it is as if the monkey clasping his small arm around her neck signifies an aspect of her spirit.

 10. She was appreciated by the Surrealists

-Frida is widely recognized as a Surrealist painter, and further is seen as an instrumental figure in spreading the movement internationally.
-When her work began to receive recognition in the 1930s, the surrealist par excellence André Breton described her art to be like “a ribbon around a bomb”.
+Kahlo is widely recognized as a Surrealist painter, and is further seen as an instrumental figure in spreading the movement internationally.
+When her work began to receive recognition in the 1930s, André Breton, the surrealist par excellence, described her art like “a ribbon around a bomb”.
 Explosive and merciless, delicate and sophisticated.

 You may also enjoy: